tkhamez/neucore/README.md

 #### Server Requirements

+A Linux server (others may work, but are not tested).

+To run the application:
-* PHP >=7.2.0 with Composer, see `backend/composer.json` for necessary extensions (APCu highly recommended).
+* PHP >=7.2.0, see `backend/composer.json` for necessary extensions (APCu highly recommended).
-* Node.js >=10.13.0 with npm >=6.4.1 (only tested with LTS releases v10 and v12)
 * MariaDB or MySQL Server (tested with MySQL 5.7, 8.0 and MariaDB 10.2, 10.3, 10.4).
-  Unit tests can also be run using a SQLite in-memory database, but migration files work with MySQL/MariaDB only.
+  Unit tests can also be run using an SQLite in-memory database, but migration files work with MySQL/MariaDB only.
 * Apache or another HTTP Server
     * Set the document root to the `web` directory.
     * A sample Apache configuration is included in the [Vagrantfile](Vagrantfile) file and there is a [.htaccess](web/.htaccess) file in the `web` directory.
     * A sample [Nginx configuration](doc/docker-nginx.conf) file can be found in the `doc` directory.

+Additionally, to build the application:
+* Composer
+* Node.js >=10.13.0 with npm >=6.4.1 (only tested with LTS releases v10 and v12)
-* Java 8+ runtime (only for openapi-generator)
+* Java 8+ runtime (only to generate the OpenAPI JavaScript client)

-If your're using the pre-build releases, you only need PHP, a Database and a HTTP Server (not Composer, Node.js or Java).

 #### Install/Update

-Clone the repository or [download](https://github.com/tkhamez/neucore/releases) the distribution (the distribution does not require Composer, Node.js or Java).
+Clone the repository or [download](https://github.com/tkhamez/neucore/releases) the pre-built distribution.

 Copy `backend/.env.dist` file to `backend/.env` and adjust values or set the required environment variables accordingly.